vbirds/tokoro/readme.md

 `tokoro::Scheduler` can be used either as a local instance or as a global singleton, depending on your project’s architecture and needs.

 #### Using a Scheduler Locally

+The `Scheduler` can be used anywhere regular updates are needed.
+You can easily embed it into a small project or a game.

+> **Note:** The `Scheduler` is neither copyable nor movable.
+> While being non-copyable is straightforward, it is also non-movable because member coroutines typically relies on `this` pointers in local usage, which cannot be rebound, so it's non-movable to avoid miss use.

 ```c++
 // The concept of an "Entity" exists in most game engines.
 // In Unreal Engine, it's called an "Actor"; in Unity, it's a "GameObject".